 - Nearly 30 years after his Christmas invention, Guido van Rossum resembles a technological version of the Monty Python character who accidentally became the Messiah in the film “Life of Brian”.
 “I certainly didn’t set out to create a language that was intended for mass consumption,” he explains.

 - Perhaps unnerved by a future filled with automated jobs, 90% of American parents want their children to study computer science.

 - For professions that have long relied on trawling through spreadsheets, Python is especially valuable.
 Citigroup, an American bank, has introduced a crash course in Python for its trainee analysts.

 - Some of the most alluring packages that Pythonistas can find in the Cheese Shop harness artificial intelligence (AI).

-- Even journalists on The Economist, scraping the web for data, generally use programs written in Python to do so.
+- Marketers, for instance, can use the language to build statistical models that measure the effectiveness of campaigns.
+College lecturers can check whether they are distributing grades properly.
+Even journalists on The Economist, scraping the web for data, generally use programs written in Python to do so.

 Below are a few books and resources we found useful in learning Python at the beginner stage.
 These recommendations, in turn, provide intermediate and advanced resources to use once one develops the very basic interests and skills, so we won’t expand further (leave us a comment or email us if you want specific feedback, though).
 Also, check your local library for availability.